drupal/drupal/composer/Plugin/Scaffold/README.md

 example, either the `drupal/drupal` file layout or the `drupal-composer/drupal-project` file layout could be used to set up a project.

-If a web-root is not explicitly defined, then it will default to `./`.
+If a web-root is not explicitly defined, then it will default to `.`, the same directory as the composer.json file.

 ### Altering Scaffold Files